HarshadRanganathan/helm-aws-load-balancer-controller/README.md

 ## Pre-requisites

+### Namespace

-1. Create a new namespace `platform` where we will install the `aws-load-balancer-controller` services.
+Create a new namespace `platform` where we will install the `aws-load-balancer-controller` services.

 ```bash
 kubectl create namespace platform
 ```

+### IAM

-2. We will be using IRSA (IAM Roles for Service Accounts) to give the required permissions to the AWS Load Balancer Controller pod to provision load balancers.
+We will be using IRSA (IAM Roles for Service Accounts) to give the required permissions to the AWS Load Balancer Controller pod to provision load balancers.

-- Create a new IAM policy `aws-load-balancer-controller-pol` with the policy document at `iam/policy.json`
+1. Create a new IAM policy `aws-load-balancer-controller-pol` with the policy document at `iam/policy.json`

-- Create a new IAM role `aws-load-balancer-controller-rol` and attach the IAM policy `aws-load-balancer-controller-pol`
+2. Create a new IAM role `aws-load-balancer-controller-rol` and attach the IAM policy `aws-load-balancer-controller-pol`

-- Update the trust relationship of the IAM role `aws-load-balancer-controller-rol` as below replacing the `account_id`, `eks_cluster_id` and `region` with the appropriate values.
+3. Update the trust relationship of the IAM role `aws-load-balancer-controller-rol` as below replacing the `account_id`, `eks_cluster_id` and `region` with the appropriate values.

 This trust relationship allows the pod using the serviceaccount `aws-load-balancer-controller` in `platform` namespace to assume the role.